mofunsky/soundtouch-android/README.md

 It is alpha, use at your own risk.
 Please see issues for a list of known limitations.

-Currently only supports Androids with an FPU and 16 bit audio samples.
+Currently only supports Androids with an FPU.

 Example usage: